Showerhead Cleaning and Disinfection

 Showers require cleaning and descaling 4 times per year according to the Health and Safety Executives guidance the ACOP L8 in regard to the control and prevention of legionellosis including Legionnaires' disease.

-A suitable trained engineer will follow the method statement, and carry out the work to the highest standard.
+A fully trained engineer will follow the method statement, and carry out the work to the highest standard.

-To learn more about our showerhead cleaning and disinfection services , please contact us us today.
+For a quote for showerhead cleaning and disinfection services, please contact us us today.

 The above photo is a showerhead before cleaning and descaling, there are clearly visible signs of scale which could provide nutrients for legionella bacteria to grow and multiply.

 Above the showerhead after it has been thoroughly cleaned, descaled and disinfected.